 - a.
-To provide training at the postgraduate level in specialised Mechanical/Manufacturing/Industrial Engineering subject areas through teaching and to solve engineering problems through research. - b.
-To assist in the transfer of new, emerging and advanced technologies to the businesses of the Region through the mechanism of research projects. - c.
-To develop and augment the region's pool of expertise in Mechanical/Manufacturing/Industrial Engineering. - d.
-To assist in the development of the Region through an outreach programme.
+To provide training at the postgraduate level in specialised Mechanical/Manufacturing/Industrial Engineering subject areas through teaching which equips our graduates to solve engineering problems through research. - b.
+To assist in the transfer of new, emerging, and advanced technologies to the businesses of the Region through the mechanism of research projects. - c.
+To develop and augment the region's pool of expertise in Mechanical/Manufacturing/Industrial Engineering.

 - a.
 BSc Honours Degree in Industrial, Mechanical, Manufacturing or Electrical Engineering or equivalent.
-Only in exceptional circumstances will candidates with pass degrees be considered. - b.
+Only in exceptional circumstances will candidates with Lower Second-Class Honours or pass degrees be considered. - b.
 Normally, at least one (1) year of industrial experience is desirable.